PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 live LayoutState contract, production occurrences, and Conv-activation/Gather- fanout boundaries before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal pre-ArgMax result characterization checkpoint

+`_optimize_transpose_pre_argmax_nhwc_terminal_chains()` returns the stable one-counter dictionary `optimized_transpose_pre_argmax_nhwc_terminal_chains`.
+Its wrapper has one production call, which currently discards that dictionary while passing the live `session.layout_state`.

+A strict expected-failure orchestration contract requires that direct result to be retained as `_terminal_pre_argmax_stats`.
+It also fixes the captured `_terminal_cleanup_conv_activation_stats` predecessor and captured `_terminal_transpose_gather_channel_fanout_stats` successor.

+At implementation, replace only the direct expression with an assignment.
+Do not change the wrapper or pass implementation, one-key result schema, transaction/preflight guards, graph mutation, tensor pruning, shared state, GraphIndex/layout synchronization, callback arguments, pass order, adjacent targets, dependencies, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- focused Conv-activation, terminal ArgMax, Gather-channel-fanout, terminal Softmax, terminal orchestration, architecture, and pass-efficiency gate:
+  `416 passed, 1 xfailed in 18.72s`
+- branch-changed broad related suite plus activation fusion, attention/Gather, preprojection, window/final convergence, boundary normalization, terminal ArgMax/Softmax, Gather fanout, layout recovery, and pass-efficiency coverage:
+  `1763 passed, 1 xfailed in 24.64s`

+The sole strict expected failure is the intentionally unimplemented terminal pre-ArgMax result retention contract above.
+Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.